bcmi/PHDNet-Painterly-Image-Harmonization/README.md

 > Accepted by **AAAI 2023**.

+**Part of our PHDNet has been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
+Welcome to visit and try ＼(^▽^)／**

 **Painterly image harmonization** aims to adjust the foreground style of the painterly composite image to make it compatible with the background.
 A painterly composite image contains a photographic foreground object and a painterly background image.